KDE/documentation-docs-kdenlive-org/user_interface/menu/timeline_menu.rst

    Figure 1: Three selected clips in track V1

-In Figure 1, three of the five clips on the timeline have been selected using the :kbd:`Shift+Left-click` method.
+In Figure 1, three of the five clips on the timeline have been selected using the :kbd:`Shift+LMB`\ [2]_ method.
 A selected clip has an orange outline and the highlight color of the filename text is red; not selected clips have a black outline and the filename highlight color is a semi-transparent grey.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_timeline_selection_2.webp
    :width: 100%